daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 What to do if you are a victim
 -----------------------------
-If you have already provided your personal or financial information in response to this phishing attempt, please contact:
+If you have already provided your personal or financial information in response to this phishing attempt:

+1. Disable your card or frooze it
+2. Contact your bank and explian the incident

+Also contact:

 For suspicious text messages, please send us a screenshot of the message to reportascam@royalmail.com.